View the Executive Summary for this brief.

 Increasing Broadband to Support Education

 Gaps in broadband connectivity can have negative effects on other social and economic sectors, including education.
-Technology is regularly used in the classroom, and students are frequently assigned work that requires Internet use.
-In higher education, online classes and “self-paced e-learning” were already globally generating almost $43 billion annually by 2013 (OECD: Education).
+In higher education, online classes and “self-paced e-learning” were already globally generating almost $43 billion annually by 2013.
+Technology was regularly used in the classroom, and students were frequently assigned work that required Internet use well before the coronavirus pandemic closed schools and forced many Americans to rely on home broadband services.
 However, there are many who lack access to broadband’s educational benefits.
-The “homework gap,” the gap between households with school-age children that have knowledge of and access to broadband and those who do not, is a barrier not only to learning but also to participating in broader online communities and the digital economy (ACT Center)
+The “homework gap,” the gap between households with school-age children that have knowledge of and access to broadband and those who do not, is a barrier not only to learning but also to participating in broader online communities and the digital economy.

 Utilizing Digital Infrastructure to Improve Healthcare

-The healthcare industry faces difficulties upgrading to new technologies due to the complexity of medical systems and the massive amounts of data hospitals generate (MedCity News).
+The healthcare industry faces difficulties upgrading to new technologies due to the complexity of medical systems and the massive amounts of data hospitals generate.
 For healthcare providers, interoperability presents the greatest challenge.
 The “interoperability hurdle” refers to “the capacity of health information systems to work together within and across organizational boundaries.”
 There is no single place where physicians can go to find patient data, and Stanford found that fewer than one-third of hospitals can electronically “find, send, receive, and integrate patient information from another provider” – most hospitals still fax paperwork.
-However, once different hospitals and healthcare systems start sharing data, it may become unclear which parties own which data sets, and data breaches in healthcare tend to cost more than any other industry due to HIPAA fines and lawsuits (Stanford Medicine).
+However, once different hospitals and healthcare systems start sharing data, it may become unclear which parties own which data sets, and data breaches in healthcare tend to cost more than any other industry due to HIPAA fines and lawsuits.

-Telemedicine refers to the use of Internet and communication technologies to support long-distance clinical health care (HealthIT.gov).
+On the other hand, complex state and federal regulations have stifled telehealth.
+Telehealth and telemedicine refer to the use of Internet and communication technologies to support long-distance clinical health care.
 Digital infrastructure is critical for telemedicine, as connectivity allows physicians in city centers to train physicians or communicate with patients in rural or remote locations.
-One development is telesurgery, which allows surgeons to operate on patients through robotic technology and wireless networks.
-Here is an example.
-Although not yet widely used in clinical settings due to legal and ethical questions as well as a lack of funding, this eliminates geographical and financial barriers while ensuring timely treatment for patients who are unable to travel long distances.
-Delays in transferring audio or visual feedback between two locations is one concern, though it may be solved with the development of 5G technologies.
-See how telemedicine is being used for emergency purposes here.
+This eliminates geographical and financial barriers while ensuring timely treatment for patients who are unable to travel long distances, but only for those who have the broadband access and digital skills necessary.

-Government oversight of the Internet usually brings up Net Neutrality, which refers to the “concept that all Internet traffic should be treated equally.”
+Government oversight of the Internet usually brings up net neutrality, which refers to the “concept that all Internet traffic should be treated equally.”
 This means Internet Service Providers (ISPs) cannot privilege their own content or slow down their competitors’ content.
-For example, an ISP such as Comcast is not allowed to slow video streaming services from Netflix or Amazon because they compete with a Comcast cable plan (PGI).
-Net Neutrality reflects tension between service providers, who want to process and serve data to consumers quickly, and content creators, who want everyone everywhere to see their content.
+For example, an ISP such as Comcast is not allowed to slow video streaming services from Netflix or Amazon because they compete with a Comcast cable plan.
+Net neutrality reflects tension between service providers, who want to process and serve data to consumers quickly, and content creators, who want everyone everywhere to see their content.

-Net Neutrality supporters fear that ISPs may charge content providers for privileged access to their networks, which will result in higher costs for consumers.
+Net neutrality supporters fear that ISPs may charge content providers for privileged access to their networks, which will result in higher costs for consumers.
 These “Internet fast lanes” could favor established companies that have the funding to pay.
-Chairman Pai, however, says that ISPs will voluntarily uphold Net Neutrality in service agreements with customers (The Hill).
-Pai adds that the Federal Trade Commission could handle any anti-competitive behavior by ISPs (NPR).
-Critics of Net Neutrality also maintain that unnecessary regulations could increase costs and decrease the quality of services provided.
-The debate is ongoing, and it remains unclear what the FCC’s authority over the Internet should look like (PGI).
+Others argue service agreements between ISPs and customers should protect against this, and say the Federal Trade Commission could handle any anti-competitive behavior by ISPs.
+Critics of net neutrality also maintain that unnecessary regulations could increase costs and decrease the quality of services provided.
+The debate is ongoing, and it remains unclear what the FCC’s authority over the Internet should look like.

-So how does the US compare with the rest of the world when it comes to digital infrastructure?
-The United States ranked 6th worldwide on the World Intellectual Property Organization’s 2018 Global Innovation Index, down two spots from its 2017 ranking.
-The US remains first in research and development investment, and is second behind China in total number of patents and scientific publications.
-One successful international development was the NIST’s Smart Grid Interoperability Framework and the Roadmap for Smart Grid Interoperability Standards.
-The frameworks are the primary references for power grid interoperability standards in the United States, Japan, Korea, China, and the European Union (Department of Commerce).
+How does the US compare with the rest of the world when it comes to digital infrastructure?
+The United States ranked 3rd worldwide on the World Intellectual Property Organization’s 2021 Global Innovation Index.
+The US remains first in research and development investment spending, and is just behind China in total number of patents.
+Successful international developments include the NIST’s Smart Grid Interoperability Framework and the Roadmap for Smart Grid Interoperability Standards.
+The frameworks are the primary references for power grid interoperability standards in the United States, Japan, Korea, China, and the European Union.

 Enhancing Cybersecurity Measures

-As the race to build a 5G network continues, it has become clear that whichever country dominates the system will control its information flow and “will gain an economic, intelligence, and military edge”(New York Times).
-This understanding has raised concerns about cyberattacks, which have doubled since 2015 (Reuters).
+As the race to build a 5G network continues, it has become clear that whichever country dominates the system will control its information flow and “will gain an economic, intelligence, and military edge.”
+This understanding has raised concerns about cyberattacks, which have doubled since 2015.

-This comes after the September 2018 release of the US National Cyber Strategy.
-The report, which also mentions threats from Russia, China, and North Korea, outlines a strategy to address cyberthreats while keeping the Internet open and reliable.
-Focuses include working with partner nations to develop and share best practices, such as the Convention on Cybercrime of the Council of Europe, the “only binding international instrument” on cybersecurity.
-Within the federal government, reforms include increased cross-agency cooperation, especially across the Department of Homeland Security and the Department of Defense.
-The public sector must also work with academia and civil society to to maintain an educated workforce aware of cyberthreats.
+In April 20201, the U.S. intelligence community released its annual global threat assessment, which also points to cyber threats from Russia, China, and North Korea.
+Addressing cyberthreats while keeping the Internet open and reliable is the challenge, and focuses include working with partner nations to develop and share best practices, such as the Convention on Cybercrime of the Council of Europe, the “only binding international instrument” on cybersecurity.
+Within the federal government, reforms include increased cross-agency cooperation.
+The public sector must also work with academia and civil society to maintain an educated workforce aware of cyberthreats and foster collaboration with the private sector to protect the technology marketplace.
+The Center for Tech Diplomacy at Purdue University takes this one step further; established over the summer of 2021, the center is the first independent think tank at the intersection of technology and U.S. foreign policy.

 As the global digital infrastructure continues to develop and the global digital economy continues to grow, it will be necessary for public and private stakeholders, from governments and international organizations to businesses and individual users, to collaborate and ensure the safety, reliability, and equal distribution of digital advancements.